Heather Donahue: 2008–present: Business and writing ventures

-Hance was paid a sum of money for the use of her likeness in the sequel, and stated in a 2021 interview that she "took that money and just drove around North America, getting shitfaced for about two years, and hoping I would die.
-I did not want to be alive anymore."
-She subsequently relocated to Maine and became sober.
+In 2020, she formally changed her name to Rei Hance.
+Hance stated in a 2021 interview that she was paid a sum of money for the use of her likeness in the sequel, but that it had followed eight years of "constant failure" in her life, and so she "took that money and just drove around North America, getting shitfaced for about two years, and hoping I would die.
+Like I did not want to be alive anymore."
+She subsequently relocated to Freedom, Maine, and became sober.
+She served on the town's Select Board for a year until 2025 when she was recalled after a dispute over a public easement.
 She is a practicing Buddhist.